What is an Exhaust Gas Cleaning System?

 MSC Cruises will partner with leading international providers and standards to ensure projects of the highest level of integrity and will invest in projects that provide quantifiable community benefits, protect the environment and support the UN Sustainable Development Goals

 All of which, while continuing to roll-out to every new ship (and retrofitting) the latest and best available maritime environmental technology.
 And stepping up investment in supporting the development of next-generation advanced technology for zero-emissions operations.

 Improving quality of ship emissions

-Our long-term goal is to achieve zero emissions across all operations, at sea and ashore.
-MSC Cruises is making significant investments into improving air quality.
-As part of a broader approach to limit sulphur and other emissions in ports and in specific operating areas, we are taking various steps to improve our performance.
+Our long-term goal is to achieve zero emissions in all operations, at sea and on land.
+MSC Cruises is making significant investments to improve air quality.
+As part of a broader approach to limiting sulfur and other emissions in ports and specific operating areas, we are taking various measures to improve our performance.